Arena-Rosnav/.github/docs/index.md

-# Welcome to the Arena Benchmark docs!
+# Welcome to the Arena Rosnav docs!

-[Arena Benchmark](https://github.com/Arena-Rosnav/arena-bench) is a set of tools for training and evaluating of navigational algorithms for obstacle avoidance.
-Arena Benchmark is modular and flexible and allows to easily integrate new environments and planners, as well as running existing planners and models in predefined benchmark scenarios and evaluating the performance with ease.
+[Arena Rosnav](https://github.com/Arena-Rosnav/arena-rosnav) is a set of tools for training and evaluating of navigational algorithms for obstacle avoidance.
+Arena Rosnav is modular and flexible and allows to easily integrate new environments and planners, as well as running existing planners and models in predefined benchmark scenarios and evaluating the performance with ease.
 Next to the planners and environments we offer a wide variety of different robots and worlds for your use.

-Arena Benchmark offers a complete evaluation pipeline for benchmarking the performance of robots and planners based on standard metrics, and a trainings pipeline for navigational models based on DRL and PPO.
-With this pipeline our own DRL planner [ROSNav](packages/rosnav.md) was created.
+Arena Rosnav offers a complete evaluation pipeline for benchmarking the performance of robots and planners based on standard metrics, and a trainings pipeline for navigational models based on DRL and PPO.
+With this pipeline our own DRL planner [ROSNavRL](packages/rosnav.md) was created.

 ## Features